finos/a11y-theme-builder/docs/guides/create-a-design-system.md

 # Create a design system

 The act of creating a design system is very easy.
 After loading the application, click on the `Your Design Systems` entry in the left navigation menu.
-Then click on the `Create a New Design System` button.
-If you do not see that item in your left nav bar, click on the icon in the upper left of the screen to return to the root of the Theme Builder application.
+If you do not see this item in your left nav bar, click on the icon in the upper left of the application to return to the root of the Theme Builder application.
+After clicking on `Your Design Systems`, click on the `Create a New Design System` button.
 You will be presented with a popup window.
 Enter a name for this new design system and then click the `Next` button.

 The steps below will help you initialize a Theme Builder design system.